Appropriate Assessment Determination

 The requirement to carry out an Appropriate Assessment (AA) comes from Article 6(3) of the Habitats Directive.
-It assesses whether a plan or project, alone or in combination with other plans and projects, is likely to have significant effects on a European Site(s) in view of best scientific knowledge and the conservation objectives of the site(s).
+It finds out whether a plan or project, alone or together with other plans and projects, is likely to have significant effects on a European Site(s).
+This is in view of best scientific knowledge and the conservation objectives of the site(s).
 European Sites are those identified as sites of European Community importance designated as Special Areas of Conservation under the Habitats Directive or as Special Protection Areas under the Birds Directive.

 The first step of the AA process is to carry out a Screening to establish whether, in relation to a particular plan or project, an AA is required.
 Article 6(3) states: